 Lead Acid Batteries (Automotive Batteries)

 City residents may bring used automotive batteries to the Clare Department of Public Works, Monday through Friday, 7:00 a.m. to 3:00 p.m.
-You must show proof of residency (such as a driver's license) before leaving the battery at the DPW.
+You must show proof of residency (such as a driver’s license) before leaving the battery.

 Liquid Waste, Regulated Hazardous Waste, and Low-level Radioactive Waste